ap-in-indy/sully-hackathon/Project Notes.md

 * One other potential feature?
 Webcam access for scanning QR or barcodes that could be on a doctor's name badge or keycard in order to authorize lab orders, appointment bookings, etc.

+# Value proposition / Business Case

+Really the first thing ot think about in any project is the big "why?"

+## Pain points of human translators

+* Scheduling - hard to find and schedule translators
+* Cost - human translators will come at a high cost
+* Reliability - human translators may not always be readily staffed and available
+* Transparency - human translators may not be able to rapidly transcribe their conversations in real-time, causing a loss of information and historical integrity
+* Privacy - not everyone may be comfortable with another human in the room with them talking about private medical concerns
+* Underserved demographic - not every office can afford or make translators available all of the time. hiring may mandate then that people speak multiple languages to address patients from different backgrounds.

+## The "why?"s for this app

+* Cost savings of the AI vs human translators
+* More immediate accessibility of AI-assisted translation versus scheduling of humans
+* Portability and privacy of the AI versus a human translator
+* Real-time transcriptions can alleviate concerns over lack of a record trail and mistranslations
+* No human needed in the room.
+Some people may be more comfortable with telling a computer program their personal concerns rather than another human
+* Broadly and vastly increases availability of higher quality confidence in medical care to these underserved demographics.
+Potentially expandable to other languages pending quality vetting of translation services between English and other languages.

 # Intended Deliverables

 **So that doctors can keep track of a patient's history over time:**